NTsolakis/Nano-Siege/docs/nano-tech-upgrades.md

     Laser towers start with: Slow Module at Level 1 and +1 damage level.
     Beams do tiny but meaningful slow pulses.

-13. **Splash Ignition Kernel**
+13. **Moarter Ignition Kernel**
-    Splash towers instantly ignite any enemy hit by the inner 20% of their explosion radius.
+    Moarter shells instantly ignite any enemy hit by the inner 20% of their explosion radius.

 14. **Stabilized Coil Array**
     Laser towers begin with: Level 2 range and Level 1 fire rate.